In Flamanville, the cumulative delays of the EPR is an economic “bargain” – 01/21/2022 at 12:45

 A little further, on condition of anonymity, the enthusiasm is less.
 “In a selfish way, I would say to you that me it benefits me well in itself because I work in the EPR.
 But in a really responsible way, I would say that it is a scourge.
 The money that we lose on the ‘EPR is absolutely incredible,’ confides a young man in his twenties before taking his bus.

-“It’s money that could be spent elsewhere,” adds a childminder in front of the school.
+“It’s money that might be spent elsewhere,” adds a childminder in front of the school.
 “It’s good for jobs, but companies that do their job badly, it’s unacceptable,” adds a school employee in her sixties.

 For Armando, a Portuguese piping supervisor in his fifties living at the Flamanville campsite for the time of a mission to The Hague, this EPR, “is the shame of Europe”.